Disclaimer: Teen Titans belongs to Glen Murakami. I'm just here to drool over the animation and write about the characters.

 "Raven?
 Joking?
 Somebody alert the presses!"

 "I – you're right.
 Sorry."
 He made a valiant effort to lighten the mood again.
 "Happy Raven was pretty funny.
 Good taste, too.
 She liked my jokes."
-Maybe another reminder of the day before wasn't the greatest idea, he thought too late, and winced.
+Maybe another reminder of that day wasn't the greatest idea, he thought too late, and winced.

-He spotted a flash of her smile before she ducked her head.
-"Don't let it get around."
+But she only ducked her head and said, dryly, "Don't let it get around."

-He laughed, but pantomimed zipping his lips.
+He laughed, and mimed zipping his lips.
 "I'll take it to the grave."